pursuitofleisure/yes-chef/README.md

 ## Notes

-Running this as is on a server will result in exposing the API key even if the key is stored in a hidden environment variable.
+Running this as-is on a server will result in exposing the API key even if the key is stored in a hidden environment variable.
 A backend or serverless function needs to be created to obscure the key.